Table Of Contents

 Every trader is unique, with different risk tolerances, goals and time commitments.
 Choose what works for you.
 Day trading, for instance, requires quick decisions and involves closing all positions by the end of the trading day.
 If you can monitor markets all the time, this trading style could be for you.

-Swing trading is more relaxed, where traders capitalize on price “swings” over several days or weeks.
+• Swing trading is more relaxed, where traders capitalize on price “swings” over several days or weeks.
 This might be suitable for the casual investor just trying things.
-Then there's position trading, a longer-term approach where traders hold onto their positions for months or even years.
-Each style has its pros and cons, and understanding them can help traders find their niche.
-Regardless of your choice, be clear on the following:

 Knowing when to enter and exit a trade is crucial for maximizing profits and minimizing losses.
 Entry points are often determined based on a combination of technical indicators, chart patterns like Japanese candlesticks, and, sometimes, fundamental cues.
 You could choose to enter a position when a stock breaks above a resistance level with significant trading volume.
 Then, for your exit point, many traders feel safer when they decide on predetermined levels where they will close the position.

 Stop-loss and take-profit are protective mechanisms in trading.
 They are essential.
 A stop-loss order automatically sells a position if the price drops to a certain level.
 On the other hand, a take-profit order locks in profits once the price reaches a predetermined level.
 Don’t leave these big decisions to your emotional whims – lock them!
-Here is some more reading on stop-losses and take-profit
+Here is some more reading on stop-losses and take-profit.

 The financial markets are dynamic, with evolving trends, patterns, and external influencing factors.
 That’s why a one-size-fits-all approach doesn't work.
 One of the most quoted sayings by financial institutions is “past performance does not guarantee future performance.”
 By regularly evaluating your strategy, you become better at adapting.
 This could keep you in business for the long term.

-Money Management
+What Is Money Management in Trading?

-Setting a Budget
+Setting a budget

 Don’t ever trade with money you can't afford to lose, like emergency funds or life savings.
 Once you've determined an appropriate sum, the next step is allocation.
 Instead of placing all your money in a single trade, consider dividing it among various trades or assets, ensuring that a potential loss in one area doesn't devastate your entire budget.